Lake County Community Link

 Lake County School District

-In-person learning at Lake County School District (LCSD) is suspended until April 17.
-Students began remote learning activities on Monday.
+In-person learning at Lake County School District (LCSD) is now suspended through April 30.
+Students began remote learning activities last week.

+All LCSD play yards are also closed to the public until further notice.

 LCSD is distributing sack breakfast/lunch for anyone 18 years and younger during the facility closure.
-Meals are delivered Monday through Friday by school district and Full Circle vehicles starting at 11:30 a.m. at Mountain View Village (east and west) and Lake Fork Mobile Home Park.
+Meals are delivered Monday through Friday starting at 11:30 a.m. at Mountain View Village (east and west) and Lake Fork Mobile Home Park.
 Meals will also be available for pickup Monday through Friday from 12 to 1 p.m. at the entrance of Lake County High School.
-Last week, the district delivered over 600 meals per day.

-The Colorado High School Activities Association suspended spring sports season to April 18.
-No practices or competitions are allowed during the suspension period.

 Colorado Mountain College

 Remote learning at Colorado Mountain College (CMC) will continue for credit classes through the remainder of the spring semester.
-All non-credit courses are canceled through May 1.

-The Leadville campus remains open to students and employees, primarily for computer access.

-CMC also canceled all in-person commencement ceremonies planned for this spring.
-College leadership is considering alternate arrangements to celebrate CMC’s pending 2020 graduates.
+The Leadville campus’s in-person commencement ceremony is also canceled.

 Local businesses